 FMCSA uses information that is collected mainly during these inspections to identify motor carriers that are operating unsafely and therefore are likely to be at higher risk for future crashes.
 Carriers found to have frequent violations are subject to interventions from FMCSA, which can include warning letters and investigations, the report says.

-The report identified a number of data quality issues and recommended that FMCSA should continue to collaborate with states and other agencies to improve the collection of data on vehicle miles traveled and on crashes, data which are often missing and of unsatisfactory quality.
+The report identified a temporary phone number of data quality issues and recommended that FMCSA should continue to collaborate with states and other agencies to improve the collection of data on vehicle miles traveled and on crashes, data which are often missing and of unsatisfactory quality.
 Including vehicle miles traveled data by state and month will enable SMS to account for varied environments where carriers travel—for example, in icy winter weather in the North.
 In addition, there is information available in police narratives not represented in the data used that could be helpful in understanding the contributing factors in a crash.

 In addition, the report says FMCSA should research ways of collecting data on carrier characteristics— including driver turnover rates, type of cargo, and method and level of compensation.
 For example, compensation levels are relevant because it is known that drivers who are better-compensated, and those not compensated based on miles traveled, have fewer crashes.
 This additional data collection would require greater collaboration between FMCSA and the states to standardize the effort and to protect carrier-specific information.

 The committee that conducted the study and wrote the report was unable to recommend whether SMS percentile ranks should be made public because it would require a formal evaluation to understand the consequences of public knowledge of the information.